 Am I Having A Miscarriage?

 Like most health-related scenarios, one size does not fit all.
 Everyone may experience different symptoms for the same diagnosis.
-However, there are some commonalities that help connect the dots.
+However, some commonalities can help connect the dots.

 For example, not all miscarriages are painful.
-Cramps can start really strong for some women and for others, may be light – similar to a period or even less.
-It’s even more common to pass fruit-sized blood clots in addition to vaginal bleeding during a miscarriage These symptoms can last for hours or sometimes, the cramps and bleeding can end fairly quickly.
+Cramps can start strong for some women and for others, the cramps may be light – similar to a period or even less.
+It’s even more common to pass fruit-sized blood clots in addition to vaginal bleeding during a miscarriage.
+These symptoms can last for hours or sometimes, the cramps and bleeding can end fairly quickly.

 When talking to your healthcare provider, they can prescribe medication and provide management tips for cramps and pains during your miscarriage.
 Regardless of your physical experience, miscarriages can be emotional.
 Talk to your doctor about what is normal and let them provide you with resources to get through it the best way possible for you.